hojimat/oldhomepage/pages/collab.md

 ### Pricing Methods
 You can pay me using bank transfer or by contacting me to invoice you a payment on Payoneer service.
 You don't have to have a Payoneer account to pay for the invoice - the credit card payment is accepted.
 Be sure to ignore the commission fees - you can subtract them from the payment.
 I will repeat this: Don't pay commissions, I will pay them.

+### Communication Methods
+I invite clients to the [http://ravshansk.slack.com](lack chat) where we can communicate effectively during the project and retain the contact for the future collaboration.